dekuNukem/ATX4VC/README.md

 ### Quick Start

-* Make sure the jumper is in "soft power" setting (right two pins)
+* Make sure the jumper is in "soft power" setting (right 2 pins), or no jumper at all.

 * Plug in ATX connector